happycollision/jekyll.happycollision.com/src/pages/2025/01/20/rethinking-ci-cd.md

 This means that all code on `main` is safe to deploy, aside from untested bugs which happen in "stricter" CI/CD pipelines as well.
-So once things are merged, whoever merged will then (usually immediately) run the deploy script from their machine.
+So once things are merged, whoever merged will (often immediately) run the deploy script from their machine.

-This all might raise a couple questions in your mind.
+This might raise some questions in your mind.

-"Are you worried about bad local state or accidental deployments?"
+> "Are you worried about bad local state or accidental deployments?"

 The script we use for deployment does a few simple "dummy checks" to make sure we aren't deploying from a weird state, and it also pauses a couple times for the developer to double check that this is what they intend to do.

-"Don't you ship more bugs?"
+> "Don't you ship more bugs?"

 No. We still have tests and staging deployments ([but better](variantArticle)) to check that our changes are good.
 We just don't program them to block a deployment.
 We either run them locally, or wait for CI tests to pass before we run a deployment from our computers.

-"If developers can deploy _whatever they want_, won't they be tempted to?"
+> "If developers can deploy _whatever they want_, won't they be tempted to?"

 I cannot speak to your company's hiring practices.